cs10/sp15/checkoffs.md

 * Why is the check block useful?
 And how does it work?
 Demonstrate please.
 * How are global variables different from script variables?

+---

+## Lab 5: Lists

+## Due: 02/13/15

+* What are lists?
+How are they represented in Snap?
+What are some operations you can perform on lists?
+* How are lists different from variables?
+How are they similar?
+How do you create a temporary list for use in a block definition?
+* Which blocks allow you to use a function on an entire list “all at once”?
+What are the different effects that they have?
+What are their domains and ranges?
+* Demonstrate your <code>Acronym</code> (Initialism) block.
+* Demonstrate your <code>Exaggerate</code> block.
+* What is the difference between the <code>for</code> and <code>for each</code> blocks?
+* Lets look at <code>swap</code>.
+Why do we need a temp variable?
+* Why might global variable manipulation be useful in some situations? what drawbacks are there?
 </div>